h12w/teff/SPEC.md

 [core](#core) of TEFF represents a tree with annotated nodes, which forms an extensible foundation with minimal constraints.
 The [extensions](#extensions) of TEFF define encodings of major data types and allow custom encoding of user defined types.
-The encodings of extensions are only contrained by the core, i.e. any two extensions may have the same representation without causing any confliction.
+The encodings of extensions are only constrained by the core, i.e. any two extensions may have the same representation without causing any conflict.

-This specification is a followup work of [OGDL 2.0](https://github.com/ogdl) ([OGDL](http://ogdl.org/) was invented by Rolf Veen, and we cooperated in writing its 2.0 spec).
+This specification is a follow-up work of [OGDL 2.0](https://github.com/ogdl) ([OGDL](http://ogdl.org/) was invented by Rolf Veen, and we cooperated in writing its 2.0 spec).